Who were they? Records reveal Trump fans who stormed Capitol

 Nicholas R. Ochs, 34, was arrested Saturday after returning home to Hawaii, where he is the founder of the local Proud Boys chapter.
 On Wednesday, Ochs posted a photo of himself on Twitter inside the Capitol, grinning broadly and smoking a cigarette.
 According to court filings, the FBI matched photos of Ochs taken during the riot to photos taken when Ochs campaigned unsuccessfully last year as the Republican nominee for a seat in the Hawaii statehouse.

-Proud Boys leader Henry “Enrique” Tarrio was arrested Monday in Washington on weapons charges and ordered to stay out of the nation’s capital.
+Proud Boys leader Henry “Enrique” Tarrio was arrested on Jan.
+4 in Washington on weapons charges and ordered to stay out of the nation’s capital.
 Tarrio is accused of vandalizing a Black Lives Matter banner at a historic Black church last month.

 Jay Robert Thaxton, 46, was arrested near the Capitol for curfew violations on Wednesday.
 A North Carolina man with the same name has also been linked to the Proud Boys.
 He told The Stanly News & Press in 2019 that he was a Proud Boys supporter but wouldn’t say if he was an official member of the group.
 Another North Carolina newspaper, The Jacksonville Daily News, published a photo of Thaxton wearing a “Make America Great Again” hat at a 2019 protest over the removal of Confederate statues.